Ella, Sri Lanka: 10 Best Things To Do Ella, Sri Lanka: 10 Best Things To Do

 1. Climb up Little Adam’s Peak

-From Ella Town to the foot of the mountain, it is around a 45-minute walk.
-From the base to the top, it took us approximately 15 minutes (or 30 minutes to reach the furthest of the 3 peaks).
-See the complete route here
+• Duration: From Ella Town, it took us 45 minutes to get to the foot of the mountain.
+Then approx. 15 minutes to the top (30 to reach the furthest of the 3 peaks).
+See the complete route here.

 Sri Lanka ebook